 In accordance with IRS regulations, any travel voucher not received by the Travel Office that is over 60 days old will be taxable to the traveler.
 The Travel System will calculate based on the trip end date and will record the taxable expense to Payroll.

 At this time the following regulations are in effect:

 - If the lodging receipt reflects double occupancy, the employee is entitled to reimbursement of the single rate or one-half of the rate if the room is shared with another employee.
 All required receipts must indicate that the charges have been paid in full.

-- Transportation Requests are designed to assist employees who do not have a state travel card to pay for their major transportation costs.
+- A traveler is entitled to be reimbursed for mileage incurred by personal vehicle to conduct business.
+The reimbursement may not exceed the product of the actual number of miles traveled for business and the maximum mileage reimbursement rate.
+For personal vehicle travel outside of the Texas/New Mexico/Oklahoma area the maximum reimbursement will be the lesser of the airfare cost if purchased 30 days in advance or the vehicle mileage reimbursement rate.
+Transportation Requests are designed to assist employees who do not have a state travel card to pay for their major transportation costs.
 Qualifying employees may request a Transportation Request on the travel application.
 If approved, the cost of the airline ticket will be charged to Travel Services' credit card, and the employee will not have to pay that expense.